OviSarkar62/Chest_Xray_Classification_Utilizing_CNN_with_Optimized_Hyperparameters/README.md

 # Chest_Xray_Classification_Utilizing_CNN_with_Optimized_Hyperparameters

 This study presents a deep learning algorithm developed from the ground up to categorize as well as confirm the existence of COVID in a set of X-ray imaging data.
 We designed a CNN architecture from the ground up to retrieve elements from provided X-ray data to categorize them and identify the individual contaminated with COVID.
-Our strategy may aid in mitigating the consistency issues while working with medical data.
-In contrast to some other classifying activities with a large enough image database, obtaining large Xray datasets for this classification job is challenging.
-So, we applied multiple data enhancement techniques to maximize the accurateness, achieving a significant accuracy of 97.50 percent.

 ### Table of Contents